a man wearing disposable clothes

 Why use disposable clothing?

 Many livestock disease prevention strategies involve having employees and visitors wear coveralls over their day-to-day clothing.
 This can help preventing cross-contamination in animal farming by reducing the transfer of pathogens from one barn to another or even from one farm to another.
-Someone who visits several farms in the course of the day, like a veterinarian or a nutritionist, should have, at the very least, a clean pair of protective gear for livestock handlers for every stop.
+Someone who visits several farms in the course of the day, like a veterinarian or a nutritionist, should have, at the very least, a clean pair of disposable coveralls for livestock handlers for every stop.

 However, is that really enough protection?
 Are those coveralls washed daily, and if so, how are they washed?
 Anything short of a bleach wash can still harbor pathogens in the material.
-This is why benefits of disposable farm clothing may be something to consider on your operation.
+This is why benefits of disposable clothing may be something to consider on your operation.

 Why choose Sunrise Industries®?

 Their products come in several different materials to cater to your farm’s needs.
-Here are a few examples of the kind of products you can expect to see from Sunrise Industries protective wear :
+Here are a few examples of the kind of products you can expect to see from Sunrise Industries protective wear:

 • DuPont™ Tyvek® pants and coveralls are made of unique polypropylene fibers.
 It combines toughness and strength to the garment while still being lightweight for the wearer.
 Its unique weave proves a barrier against dirt and other dry particulates.